Bump2Baby and Me Trial

 Bump2Baby and Me mHealth Coaching Programme

-The randomised controlled trial is testing an innovative healthcare intervention, the Bump2Baby and Me mHealth coaching programme.
-This programme provides women with evidence-based healthy eating and exercise information, both during pregnancy and for the first year after birth, via a smartphone app and real-life health coach.
+The recently completed randomised controlled trial tested an innovative healthcare intervention, the Bump2Baby and Me mHealth coaching programme.
+This programme provided women with evidence-based healthy eating and exercise information, both during pregnancy and for the first year after birth, via a smartphone app and real-life health coach.

-The trial (Trial registration: ACTRN12620001240932) is running in maternity hospitals in Ireland, the UK, Spain and Australia (Dublin, Bristol, Granada and Melbourne).
-The trial focuses on working with women who are identified at high risk of gestational diabetes and who will therefore benefit most from this behaviour change intervention.
+The trial (Trial registration: ACTRN12620001240932) ran in maternity hospitals in Ireland, the UK, Spain and Australia (Dublin, Bristol, Granada and Melbourne).
+The trial focused on working with women who were identified at high risk of gestational diabetes and who would therefore benefit most from this behaviour change intervention.

 Pregnant women identified at high risk of developing gestational diabetes were invited to participate in the trial.
 Interested women were then randomly assigned to either usual care or usual care plus the Bump2Baby and Me mHealth coaching programme.

 The trial began in early 2021 and we finished recruiting women to the trial in April 2022, exceeding our target of 800 participants.
-The trial will run until all babies born are one year old, expected to be September 2023.
+The trial ran until all babies born were one year old, and completed in September 2023.

-The Bump2Baby and Me trial is collecting a wide variety of information including:
+The Bump2Baby and Me trial collected a wide variety of information including:

 - The health of mothers and babies involved;